Additional Withdrawals ¶

 Use the "Withdrawal Frequency" section to specify when you want your Additional Withdrawal to begin, and for how long.

 Modifying an Existing Additional Withdrawal ¶

 You can make changes to an Additional Withdrawal that you have already created.
 To do so, click the target Additional Withdrawal in the list, and the edit window will appear.
 Make your changes, and then click Save.

 You can temporarily disable an additional withdrawal to quickly see how it affects your rate of success.
 This can be more convenient than deleting it, because you can quickly enable it again at any time.

 To disable an Additional Withdrawal, uncheck the checkbox next to the target withdrawal in the Configuration pane.

 Deleting Additional Withdrawal ¶

 To delete an Additional Withdrawal that you have created, click an existing Additional Withdrawal to open the Edit window.
 Then, click on the "Delete" button.
-The Additional Withdrawal will be deleted.

 Effect on Your Withdrawal Strategy ¶